metric-space/tiny-simple-scheduler-example/README.md

 - Two players (client and server)
 - server serves a page with a status that randomly changes at certain intervals
-- client periodically pulls down the page to check for status changes and if it notices a status change it sends a sms via twilio
+- client periodically pulls down the page to check for status changes and if it notices a status change it outputs the status else outputs a "nothing found yadada" line

-### why is the example a little too involved with other libraries?
+### Edits

-I like playing around with code a lot .. sue me
+Couldn't include Twilio because the twilio library has some weird tight constraints